Whether you know it or not, you’ve seen a tachinid fly before. It looks like the common housefly, but it is incredibly beneficial to your garden.

 You actually have a few varieties to keep an eye out for in the garden.

-• Lydella thompsoni likes the European corn borer and, as such, is a dear friend of corn farmers.
-This species was actually introduced a few times to different regions around the U.S.
+- Lydella thompsoni likes the European corn borer and, as such, is a dear friend of corn farmers.
+This species was actually introduced several times into different regions of the U.S.

-Different types of these flies will exist at different points around the world.
+Different types of these flies will be found at different locations around the world.
 Therefore, research which ones you’re most likely to see in your area and what types of pests they target.

 Identification